keirahela/keirahela/README.md

 ## I'm a Computer Science School Student.

-- 🌱 I’m currently learning Javascript more 👌
+- 🌱 I’m currently learning Javascript 👌
-- 👯 I’m looking to collaborate.
+- 👯 I’m a support at [upload.systems][website]
-### DM me on discord if you can teach me something :shypepe:
-### keirahela#0001

 ### Connect with me: